OmarCastro/DartWebSim/README.md

 DartWebSim
 ==========

-A web app to make acceptance test for web applications (in pre-alpha)
+A web app to make acceptance test for web applications (it is in pre-alpha tough)

-It use and easy to understand language to executes task
+The objective is to use an easy to understand language to executes task with an editor that automatically finds errors in the gramar in real time.

-It runs in a web browser and it connects to a selenium server
+It is designed to run in a web browser by connecting to a selenium server, why? because as for now there is no way to automate with a browser alone, whats more, it can be used to simulate with multiple browsers.

-Selenium is an aplication that automates browsers
+Selenium is an aplication that automates browsers, it can automate all "evergreen" browsers.

 here is an exmaple of a test code